ubernostrum/django-contact-form/docs/install.rst

 If you don't have a copy of a compatible version of Django, installing django-contact-form will also automatically install one for you.

-.. warning:: **Python 2**

-   If you are using Python 2, you should install the latest Django 1.11 release *before* installing django-contact-form.
-Later versions of Django no longer support Python 2, and installation will fail.
-To install a compatible version of Django for Python 2, run `pip install "Django>=1.11,<2.0"`.

 Installing from a source checkout
 ---------------------------------